beet-software/dorm/README.md

 The frame on the right represents your application code, ready to use dORM.

+### Examples

-On *dorm/example* directory, there is a complete Flutter application integrated with dORM, using a lot of features for you to understand better how this package works.
+On the *dorm/example* directory, there is a complete Flutter application integrated with dORM, using a lot of features for you to understand better how this package works.

 ## Documentation